-Shannon Maynard is Director of Bankers without Borders®, Grameen Foundation’s skilled-volunteer initiative.
+Shannon Maynard is Director of Bankers without Borders®(BwB), Grameen Foundation’s skilled-volunteer initiative.
 Maynard has more than 15 years of experience in nonprofit management and volunteer mobilization.
 Before joining Grameen Foundation, she served as Executive Director of the President’s Council on Service and Civic Participation, and managed strategic initiatives for the Corporation for National and Community Service, a federal agency.
-This post is the second in a four-part series; you can read her first post here, her second post here, and her third post here.
+This is the final post in a four-part series; you can read her first post here, her second post here, and her third post here.

 [caption id="attachment_2256" align="aligncenter" width="300"] BwB Director Shannon Maynard (left) presents Seraphina (right), a women's group leader and entrepreneur, with a cook stove that the other group leaders purchased as a thank-you for her wisdom and leadership to them.[/caption]

 As a U.S.-based employee of a global NGO, the small amount of time I spend in the field is incredibly helpful in checking assumptions around what’s possible and what’s needed with our work in particular places, and in gaining a better understanding the realities of my employees based there.
 Of course, being surrounded by abject poverty on a daily basis, combined with getting to see – in person – the hope and progress that takes root in poor people’s lives when they gain access to credit or savings, redoubles my own personal commitment to the work of Grameen Foundation and Bankers without Borders (BwB).